seanf316/P4-Cinema-Go/README.md

 Creating and viewing reviews are features only available to registered users.

-When the user clicks the Review button on the Movie Details page they will shown brought to the Review page that contains the Review form for the user to fill out.
+When the user clicks the Review button on the Movie Details page they will brought to the Review page that contains the Review form for the user to fill out.
 The page contains the backdrop image for that movie, the movie title, the reviewer's username, and the form itself.
 There are 2 inputs on the form "Review (Max 2500 Characters)" and "Rating (1-10)" with 2 buttons "Update" and "Delete".
 When the form is filled out correctly the user can submit their review, by submitting the review will be added to the user's review list and the review will be rendered on the Reviews page.

 The user can manage their review from the Reviews page or on their Profile page.
 They can edit their review from either location, if the user decides to delete their review a modal will pop up asking for the user to confirm the deletion.
-Once deleted Review will be removed from the Profile reviews list and the button on the Movie Details page will be returned to the "Review" state.
+Once deleted the Review will be removed from the Profile reviews list and the button on the Movie Details page will be returned to the "Review" state.
 Each review will also show a "Comment" button on the Review page to allow users to comment on reviews.

 ![Review 1](/docs/readme_screenshots/desktop_review.webp)
 ![Review 2](/docs/readme_screenshots/desktop_reviews.webp)